Get 80% off your plan for your first 3 months*

 What is an employee retention strategy?

-What are the benefits of implementing an employee retention strategy?
+Benefits of implementing an employee retention strategy

 Why do employees leave?

-Before you can improve retention, you need to know what drives people away.
+Before you can improve retention, you need to understand what drives people away.
+While every situation is different, most departures come down to a few common causes.

 Employees typically leave because of: